mdnahas/CityEcon/projects/OpenAustinData/doc/QGIS_user_notes.md

 For files with the "geojson" extension: Select "Vector" on the left side.
 At the top, "Source Type" should be "file".
 Under "Source", at the extreme right click on "...".
 Select the file.
 Click the "Add" button (at the bottom).

 <!-- How to create a small dataset to work with? -->

+### HOWTO: Join Layers

+Right click on the polygon layer.
+Select "Properties".

+In the new "Layer Properties" window, select "Joins".

+Click "+" in the lower left.

+For "join layer" select the data layer.
+For "join field" select the field, such as "PROP_ID".
+For the Target field, select the appropriate value, such as "PROP_ID".

+Click "Ok".

 ### HOWTO: Add Plugin